U.S. increases pressure on Myanmar military in fresh sanctions

-(Reuters) -The United States on Friday increased pressure on Myanmar’s junta in response to the February military coup, adding four companies it said support the military to its trade blacklist and imposing sanctions on key military officials.
+(Reuters) -The United States on Friday increased pressure on Myanmar’s military rulers in response to their February takeover, adding four companies it said support the military to its trade blacklist and imposing sanctions on key military officials.

+The moves follow earlier measures by the United States, which along with other Western nations has led condemnation of the military since it took power alleging fraud in an election won by Aung San Suu Kyi’s party in November.

+“Today’s measures further demonstrate that we will continue to take additional action against, and impose costs on, the military and its leaders until they reverse course and provide for a return to democracy,” U.S. Secretary of State Antony Blinken warned in a statement on Friday’s action.

-The U.S. Treasury Department said it imposed sanctions on seven key members of the military, which it accused of using lethal force against protesters, as it warned that the United States would continue to impose costs on the military.
+The U.S. Treasury Department said it had placed sanctions on seven key members of the military, which it accused of using lethal force against protesters.

-Among those targeted are members of the State Administrative Council, the Minister for Information and other officials accused of repressing opponents of military rule.
+Among those targeted are members of the State Administrative Council, the Minister for Information and other officials.

-“Today’s action demonstrates that the United States will continue to impose increasing costs on Burma’s military and promote accountability for those responsible for the military coup and ongoing violence, including by targeting sources of revenue for the military and its leaders,” Andrea Gacki, director of the Treasury’s Office of Foreign Assets Control, said in the statement.

 The Treasury also designated 15 family members of previously designated Myanmar military officials.